-In the upper right-hand corner of our Tools page, you’ll see a box with the message “Need Help?
+In the upper right corner of our website, you’ll see a box with the message “Need Help?
 Ask Emma”.
-Click on this box and you can chat, in English or Spanish, with “Emma,” a virtual assistant, about any immigration benefit question you may have.
+Click on this box and you can chat in English or Spanish, with “Emma,” our virtual assistant, about any immigration benefit question you may have.
 Emma can also help you navigate our website.

-We’ve mentioned only a few of our online resources.
-You’ll find many more on our Tools page.
-Two resources that you might find especially useful are the Find Legal Services webpage and our Outreach page, where you can find a list of our upcoming local, national, and multilingual outreach events.
+Two resources that you might find especially useful are the Forn Filing Tips webpage and our Outreach page, where you can find a list of our upcoming local, national, and multilingual outreach events.

 Still Have Questions?

-If you can’t find the answers you need after visiting our Tools page, call us at the USCIS Contact Center at 800-375-5283.
+If you can’t find the answers you need after visiting our Tools page, call the USCIS Contact Center.
 (If you are deaf, hard of hearing, or have a speech disability, please use our text telephone (TTY) number: 800-767-1833).